divyanshchg007/fresh-convective-cloud-detection/README.md

 python extract_fresh_dcc.py <year> <month> <cold core temp> <cloud thres> <cooling rate>
 ```

 5. Make sure to apply parallax correction to the detected cloud locations using the llax_correction.py script.
+Modify the location of the satellite (latitude, longitude) based on the region.
+Currently set to Meteosat for analysis over NW India.

 ### Example